mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Striking fear in the hearts of those who have warily watched its serpentine glow since the 2050s.
 In the hands of a trained user, this terrifying weapon can cut through armor, flesh, and bone as easy as butter with every millimeter of its two yards of monofilament line.
 In the wrong hands, or even with a bad twist of a skilled wrist, that line can send you to the street doc looking for a new limb.
 The whip is stored in the specially designed compartment in the handle with a small weight that detaches when the weapon is activated.
 Glitches are handled as usual, but a critical glitch always requires the wielder to resist the base damage of the weapon.

-Wireless bonus: The whip uses your visuals on the target to make small adjustments in targeting, and the whip adjusts its trajectory.
-This increases the Attack Rating by 2.
+{REMOVE ME} - Wireless bonus: The whip uses your visuals on the target to make small adjustments in targeting, and the whip adjusts its trajectory.
+This increases the Attack Rolls by 2.
 Also, the whip’s built-in safety system retracts automatically instead of hitting you on a critical glitch.